-Integration Testing is said to be an important level of testing as it involves testing of interfaces and flow of data between the units (Smallest Individual Modules in a software).
+System Integration Testing is said to be an important level of testing as it involves testing interfaces and data flow between the units (Smallest Individual Modules in software).
 Since Integration testing is performed on groups of units or modules, it is the only way to create real-time use cases for testing.
-The purpose of Integration testing is to detect defects in the interfaces and interactions between the integrated units.
-Learn more about Testing as a Service
+Integration testing aims to detect defects in the interfaces and interactions between the integrated units.
+Learn more about testing as a Service

-There are a few points to remember during the planning and testing of integrations, which are described in this article.
-First, let’s see a few common challenges faced by project teams, and the mistakes they make, which lead to Product failures:
+There are a few points to remember during the planning and testing of integrations described in this article.
+First, let’s see a few common challenges faced by project teams and the mistakes they make that lead to Product failures:

 - Establishing interfaces between different systems and ensuring that the influence of one system on another does not create major issues.

-- Considering all variations of test data, migrating data, and complex workflows going from one system to another is a tricky task.
+- Considering all variations of test data, migrating data, and complex workflows going from one system to another is tricky.

-- Integration tests are sometimes skipped totally, as the Product teams are satisfied with 100%-unit test coverage.
-This might lead to failures in the developed application as the interfaces are not tested at all.
+- Integration tests are sometimes skipped, as the Product teams are satisfied with 100%-unit test coverage.
+This might lead to failures in the developed application as the interfaces are not tested.

 - Not maintaining the right balance of the types of testing done during Project Execution.